I feel sick!

 - Medications Vitamin B6 supplements or ginger can help.
 Occasionally prescription medications are required.
 Maxolon has been very popular.
 Zofran wafers are far more effective but are expensive.

 - Minimising stress and trying to stop worrying.
 Excess stress and pressures in your life can make the problem worse.
 This includes stress at home and at work.
 It includes excessive worrying about even your pregnancy.
 I often see it worse if someone is a new resident of Australia and they miss the company and support of their family ( especially their mother) who are still in their country of origin.
 Some people are more worriers by nature and because of this are more likely to have excessive morning sickness.

 - Getting extra support at home.
 Get your husband, family, friends or even paid help with household chores and with looking after children.

 - Taking time off work.
-This can help immensely especially if there is considerable pressure and stress on you in the work place or you have work place relationship conflicts.
+This can help immensely especially if there are considerable pressure and stress on you in the workplace or you have workplace relationship conflicts.